 Customer Lifetime Value

-The Customer Lifetime Value makes you predict how long your customer will use and generate revenue within your app and therefore, how much the user is worth for your app.
-It should be your goal to always improve app features that will most likely increase the Customer Lifetime Value of your users.
+The customer lifetime value helps you predict how long your customer will use and generate revenue within your app and therefore, how much the user is worth for your app.
+It should always be your goal to improve app features that will most likely increase the Customer Lifetime Value of your users.

-Most of the time this translates into improving retention rate, session duration and total usage time per user for your app.
-If you operate a shopping app though, the opposite might also be the case.
-That means reducing session duration by for example optimizing the check out process once a user added an item to his basket.
+Most of the time, this translates into improving retention rate, session duration and total usage time per user for your app.
+If you operate a shopping app, the opposite might also be the case.
+This means reducing the session duration by, for example, optimizing the check out process once a user added an item to his basket.

-The faster check out process might result in shorter session durations but higher CLTV in the long run.
-So be aware of what KPI’s you have to measure and improve exactly.
+This faster check out process might result in shorter session durations but higher CLTV in the long run.
+So, be aware of what KPI’s you have to measure and improve exactly.

-With the CLTV you can calculate how much of your budget you can spend for one user at your user acqusition in order to make profit.
+With the CLTV, you can calculate how much of your budget you can spend for a user within your user acqusition process in order to make profit.
 The CLTV depends on three factors:

 - Monetization (how much customers contribute to your mobile revenue),